+Table 1:Parameters used for DLS analysis of liposomal nanomaterials, recorded using Malvern Zetasizer Nano-S.

 2.4.
 Impact of anaphylatoxins, and liposomes, on KU812 proliferation and viability via MTT and LDH assays.

 KU812 cells were, routinely, passage in RPMI media, supplemented with 10% of foetal bovine serum (FBS).
 Cells were maintained, aseptically, in an incubator at 37oC and (5% CO2).
 Cells were maintained at a density of 1x106 cells/mL and prevented from exceeding 3x106 cells/mL.